Notice of proposed rulemaking and request for public comment.

 FOR FURTHER INFORMATION CONTACT:

-The Institute of Museum and Library Services (IMLS) is proposing regulations to implement the Freedom of Information Act (FOIA), 5 U.S.C.
+The Office of Science and Technology Policy (OSTP) is proposing regulations to govern its implementation of the Freedom of Information Act (FOIA), 5 U.S.C.
 552, as amended.
-FOIA requires Federal agencies to make official documents and other records available to the public upon request, unless the material requested falls under one of several statutorily prescribed exemptions.
-FOIA also requires agencies to publish rules stating the time, place, fees, and procedures to apply in making such records available.
+FOIA requires Federal agencies, as defined by the Act, to make official documents and other records available to the public upon request, unless the material requested falls under one of several statutorily prescribed exemptions.
+FOIA also requires agencies to publish rules stating the time, place, fees, and procedures to apply in making records available pursuant to a proper request.
 Further, Section 1803 of the Freedom of Information Reform Act of 1986 requires each agency to establish a system for recovering costs associated with responding to requests for information under FOIA.
 The Office of Management and Budget (OMB) has issued guidelines that set standard government-wide definitions for assessing and collecting FOIA fees (OMB Fee Guidelines).
-These proposed regulations describe the ways in which records may be requested by the public, and explain how IMLS will respond to such requests and assess fees in connection with the agency's response.
+These proposed rules describe the structure of OSTP's FOIA Requester Service Center, prescribe methods of requesting records, explain the manner in which OSTP responds to records requests, and describe policies governing applicable fees.

-By implementing the provisions of the January 21, 2009, Executive Memorandum and Attorney General Holder's March 19, 2009, Memorandum to the Heads of Executive Departments and Agencies, these regulations will improve IMLS's FOIA-related service and performance, thereby strengthening the agency's compliance with the law.
-Accordingly, IMLS proposes these regulations implementing FOIA and submits them for public comment pursuant to 5 U.S.C.
+By implementing the provisions of the January 21, 2009, Executive Memorandum and Attorney General Holder's March 19, 2009, Memorandum to the Heads of Executive Departments and Agencies, these regulations will improve FOIA-related service and performance, thereby strengthening OSTP's compliance with FOIA.
+Accordingly, OSTP proposes these regulations implementing FOIA and submits them for public comment pursuant to 5 U.S.C.
 552(a)(4)(A), (a)(6)(B)(iv), (a)(6)(D), (a)(6)(E), and 5 U.S.C.
 553.

 Paperwork Reduction Act